-If you are the beneficiary of an IRA grantor who dies on or after January 1, 2020, then in general, you will have to close the inherited IRA within ten years.
+If you are the beneficiary of an IRA accountholder who dies on or after January 1, 2020, then in general, you will have to close the inherited IRA within ten years.
 However, there are some beneficiaries who will still be entitled to stretch out distributions.
-The rules for spouse beneficiaries have not changed.
+The rules for spouse beneficiaries have changed only a little.

-In general, certain beneficiaries are still entitled to stretch out their with-drawal of the inherited IRA funds over their life expectancy.
-These beneficiaries are called Eligible Designated Beneficiary is to be an Eligible Designated Beneficiary the beneficiary must be disabled, chronically ill, not more than 10 years younger than the IRA account must be a trust which has not yet attained the age of majority, or must be a trust which has a beneficiary a person who is disabled or chronically ill.
+In general, certain beneficiaries are still entitled to stretch out their withdrawal of the inherited IRA funds over their life expectancy.
+These beneficiaries are called Eligible Designated Beneficiaries (EDB).
+To be an Eligible Designated Beneficiary the beneficiary must be disabled, chronically ill, not more than 10 years younger than the IRA accountholder, must be child who has not yet attained the age of majority, or must be a trust which has a beneficiary a person who is disabled or chronically ill.
 The 10 year rule will apply to a child once he or she attains the age of majority.
 Upon your death your beneficiary must close the inherited IRA under the 10-year rule as long as your beneficiary is a person.
-The 5-year rule will apply if your beneficiary is not a person.

-In general, other non-EDB beneficiaries are no longer entitled to stretch out their withdrawal of the inherited IRA funds over their life expectancy.
+In general, non-EDB beneficiaries are no longer entitled to stretch out their withdrawal of the inherited IRA funds over their life expectancy.
 They must withdraw the inherited IRA funds within a 10 year time period commencing with the death of a IRA owner.
-Upon your death your beneficiary must finish your 10-year schedule.
+There are two 10-year rules.
+Refer to the discussion in the Disclosure Statement.